hellyworld/event_manager/README.md

 ### Admin Dashboard

-A graphical interface for admins to manage events, users, and view system statistics.
+A built-in Django admin dashboard is planned for enhanced management capabilities, allowing admins to easily manage events, users, and view system statistics directly within a graphical interface.

 ### Enhanced Logging System

 A flexible logging system to capture and store logs using file systems, databases, or services like Sentry for easier monitoring and troubleshooting.

 ### Refresh Token Authentication

 Implement refresh tokens for longer session management, reducing the need for frequent logins by securely refreshing access tokens.

+### CI/CD Pipelines

+Automate testing and deployment processes to ensure consistent quality and streamline updates across the development lifecycle.

+### Dockerization

+Plan to containerize the application using Docker to simplify deployment and ensure consistency across different environments.
+This approach will facilitate easier scaling, development, and testing processes by encapsulating the application and its dependencies within Docker containers.

+### Automated Testing Suite

+Expand the testing suite to include comprehensive unit, integration, and end-to-end tests for thorough coverage.

-### Event Recommendations
+### API Versioning

-A feature suggesting events to users based on their interests and past activities, leveraging user data and preferences.
+Implement versioning for the API to ensure backward compatibility and facilitate smooth transitions for API users as the system evolves.

-### Push Notifications
+### Accessibility Enhancements

-Notifications for upcoming events, updates, and personalized alerts to keep users engaged, using technologies like web sockets or Firebase Cloud Messaging.

-### User Feedback and Ratings

-Enable users to rate events and provide feedback, helping organizers improve event quality and engagement.
+Enhance application accessibility to ensure inclusivity, adhering to best practices and conducting thorough accessibility testing.